A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

+Recall that the tautological group of $\CC_g^n$ is one dimensional in degree $g-2+n$ and it vanishes in higher degrees.
+Intersection product induces the following pairings among tautological groups:

-Notice that intersection pairings on $R^*(\CC_g^n)$ induce pairings on its Gorenstein quotient.
-That gives an involution $*$ on the algebra $G^*(\CC_g^n)$.
-It switches elements in degree $k$ and $g-2+n-k$ for every $0 \leq k \leq g-2+n$.
-This involution induces a natural involution on $G^*(\CM_{g,n}^{rt})$ as well.
+By restricting to the Gorenstein quotient all these pairings become perfect.
+We fix an involution $*$ on $G^*(\CC_g^n)$ which switches elements in degrees $k$ and $g-2+n-k$ for every $0 \leq k \leq g-2+n$.
+This involution induces an involution on $G^*(\CM_{g,n}^{rt})$ as well.
 It is defined as follows:

 \begin{dfn} Let $v \in G^k(\CM_{g,n}^{rt})$ be a standard monomial as in Definition \ref{st}.
 The dual element $v^*$ is an element in $G^{g-2+n-k}(\CM_{g,n}^{rt})$ defined as:

 where

 \end{dfn}